Healthy Homes Assessment Wadestown

 Insulation Wadestown

-The "R" stands for thermal resistance and is a measure of how well the insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
+The higher the R-value, the better the insulation.

 Learn more about the Healthy Homes insulation quality.